 In other words, Dante seeks a long life for his comedìa.
 This prayer for long life for his poem recalls Inferno 15 and Brunetto’s “nel qual io vivo ancora” and reminds us that we must be careful in discounting the value of literary fame for this poet.

 As I write in The Undivine Comedy, “Geryon serves as an outrageously paradoxical authenticating device: one that, by being so overtly inauthentic, so literally a figure for inauthenticity, a figure for ‘fraud’, confronts and attempts to defuse the belatedness or inauthenticity to which the need for an authenticating device necessarily testifies” (The Undivine Comedy, p.
 59).
 With respect to the oxymoronic juxtaposition of “maravigliosa” with “io vidi” in the verses cited above, I note: “Far from giving quarter, from backing off when the materia being represented is too ‘maravigliosa’ to be credible, Dante raises the ante by using such moments to underscore his poem’s veracity, its status as historical scribal record of what he saw” (The Undivine Comedy, p.
 60).

-Dante’s term comedìa will thus both vindicate the prophetic truth of his vision and confront the necessary quotient of deceit embedded in language.
+Dante’s term comedìa thus both vindicates the prophetic truth of his vision and confronts the necessary quotient of deceit embedded in language.